 Many parts of the country have cold weather until June.
 Their growing season is very short.
-Since my method is not totally, but somewhat dependent on the weather, it may not give folks in these colder/short season areas enough time to get the larger seedlings they want for transplanting to the garden to give them a jump on the weather.
+Since my method somewhat dependent on the weather, it may not give folks in these colder/short season areas enough time to get the larger seedlings they want for transplanting to the garden to give them a jump on the weather.
 Anyone in those areas who has the time, space, and lighting may want to start and grow inside and then harden off the larger seedlings when the weather allows.

 Starting Warm Weather Crops with My Adaptation of Wintersown

 I start the seeds of tomatoes, peppers and eggplant (warm weather plants) inside where temperatures are 60 to 70 degrees F. The optimum soil temperature for germination of these plants is about 77 degrees F although they do well at 68 degrees F.